hurter3/MovieReviewHub/README.md

 While developing I used DEBUG=TRUE to help iron out all the routing and undefined issues.
 Print and console.log were extensively used to ensure the correct data was being passed.
 The developer tool was used to test various media sizes so the elements gave a good UX.
+Tested with different input data and selections to ensure the appropriate FLASH messages were displayed.

 [**To top**](#Table-of-Contents)